jorge-cardoso/jorge-cardoso.github.io/courses/enterprise_cloud_computing.md

 Chapter 03 __ Web APIs
 ----------------------

+*Summary*.
 The dissemination and easy of use of web services and [Application Programming Interfaces (API)](https://en.wikipedia.org/wiki/Application_programming_interface) has enables the edification of an API Economy.
 Companies can seamlessly work together by integrating their information systems using programming interfaces and provide they as web services.
 The technologies that made this possible live under the umbrella of distributed systems and correspond to two schools of thought: [WS-\* Services](https://en.wikipedia.org/wiki/List_of_web_service_specifications)/[SOAP](https://en.wikipedia.org/wiki/SOAP) and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 WS-\* Services and SOAP are based on traditional standards (XML, SOAP, HTTP, etc.) and REST where minimal [middleware](https://en.wikipedia.org/wiki/Middleware) is necessary (only HTTP support is required).
 These two approaches provide the basic building blocks for cloud computing and are used by most platforms available in the market.

 *Key points covered*: